 In determining the civil penalty amount for Operator's violation, the Supervisor determined the violation to be "minor," pursuant to PRC section 3236.5, subdivision (b)(3)(A).
-As described in detail above, Operator's failure to provide timely written notification verifying whether there have been any changes to its right to operate the Well by July 1, 2023, as required by PRC section 3202, subdivision (c), afforded Operator an economic benefit by not employing a consultant, or otherwise utilizing personnel time and resources, to review and confirm its right to operate the Well.
+As described in detail above, Operator's failure to provide timely written notification verifying whether there have been any changes to its right to operate each of the Wells by July 1, 2023, as required by PRC section 3202, subdivision (c), afforded Operator an economic benefit by not employing a consultant, or otherwise utilizing personnel time and resources, to review and confirm its right to operate each of the Wells.